-Air pollution research involves high performance computing techniques and advanced instrumentation to study particulate air pollutants and transport phenomena in combustion.
+Air pollution research involves high performance computing techniques and advanced instrumentation to study particulate air pollutants in combustion and ambient air.

-The Center for Biomedical Engineering Research provides a framework for interdisciplinary research in the general area of bioengineering.
-Topics include the generation of force and motion in the human body, orthopedic and rehabilitation engineering, and the study of pulmonary and renal fluid mechanics.
+The Center for Biomedical Engineering Research provides a framework for interdisciplinary research in the general area of biomedical engineering.
+Topics include the generation of force and motion in the human body, orthopedic and rehabilitation engineering, joint lubrication, tissue engineering, sports medicine, and exercise physiology.